NationalBankBelgium/stark/CODE_OF_CONDUCT.md

 If any member of the community violates this code of conduct, the maintainers of the Stark project may take action, removing issues, comments, and PRs or blocking accounts as deemed appropriate.

-If you are subject to or witness unacceptable behavior, or have any other concerns, please email us at [sebastien.dubois@nbb.be](mailto:sebastien.dubois@nbb.be).
+If you are subject to or witness unacceptable behavior, or have any other concerns, please email us at [alexis.georges@nbb.be](mailto:alexis.georges@nbb.be).